Fullspeed-Family/fullspeed-resources/content/basics/what-is-fullspeed.md

 There is, however a certain trick in Fullspeed called S4D where you break to start a speed drift.
 This is the ONLY exception for when breaking is accepted.
 It is simply a small tap on the break to start a speed drift in other to gain even more speed.
 The reason this is still accepted is that it is a trick to gain speed.

+{{% notice style="blue" %}}
-> If you can drive through the entire track without breaking, releasing, crashing or drifting to slow down, the map is considered to be Fullspeed.
+If you can drive through the entire track without breaking, releasing, crashing or drifting to slow down, the map is considered to be Fullspeed.
+{{% /notice %}}

 If you do a drift to slow down in order to manage a turn, then you are not really doing something to gain more speed, you are simply slowing down to do a faster line, this is not Fullspeed.
 Which brings us to the next point.